LATEST TRAVEL NEWS AND UPDATES

 Passengers who are allergic to peanuts and/or other substances are required to bring it to the attention of the booking agent.
 In the event that you suffer from a severe allergy, you are required to bring your own emergency medication with you.
 Airlink will not take any responsibility should you have an allergic reaction on board.

-Wheelchair assistance may be made available in the event that the Passenger makes the necessary arrangements with the Airline at least three business (3) days prior to the departure date of the flight.
+Wheelchair assistance may be made available in the event that the Passenger makes the necessary arrangements with the Airline at least 72 hours prior to the departure date of the flight.
 This assistance service is provided free of charge to the Passenger.

 In the event that wheelchair assistance is not available prior to the departure of the Passenger’s flight for whatever reason, the Passenger may elect to cancel his/her flight and the Airline will refund the Passenger in full.